UoB-COMSM0110/2024-group-17/Report.md

 (Describe the game, what it is based on, and what makes it novel)

 Our game is a single player arcade style game with advanced enemy AI systems.
-The main inspiration for our game was the idle game Vampire Survivors, which is played from a top-down perspective and features the player being attacked by relentless waves of enemies.
+The main inspiration for our game was the idle game Vampire Survivors, which is played from an isometric perspective, and features the player being attacked by relentless waves of enemies.
 While Vampire Survivors is idle, requiring no input from the player for attacks, we decided to make gameplay more engaging by allowing the player to use quick responsive movement and limited weaponry to try and survive the horde.
 By taking advantage of the individual skills of the members of our team using agile development techniques, we were able to get a minimum viable product working very quickly, so we could put more emphasis on polishing the game and upgrading our prototype to include advanced features such as boid flocking AI, computationally efficient graphics and dynamic backgrounds to make movement feel extremely satisfying, and the game more immersive.

 ## Requirements (750 Words)